Choosing a Sync Engine for Local-First in 2026

 1. I couldn’t get it to play nice with better-auth.

-After moving on from Triplit, I decided I wanted to try something Postgres-forward.
-All hype indicators pointed to Electric SQL:
+After Triplit, I wanted a Postgres-forward stack.
+All hype indicators pointed to Electric SQL with TanStack DB.

 It also works extremely fast, and the creator has a live production app built on it called Overtone that they use to dogfood Livestore.